Last Updated on December 5, 2023

-On a recent trip to the fortified medieval town of Saint-Emilion, my partner and I stayed in a lovely B&B plunged in the middle of the vineyards, outside the city walls.
-Our amiable host, Catherine, picked us up from the train station and shuttled us to her family-owned estate and organic winery, the Chateau Franc-Pourret.
+The history of the French macaron is a strange and winding one, as I first discovered during a trip to the fortified French medieval town of Saint-Emilion.
+My partner and I stayed in a rustic B&B smack in the middle of the vineyards, well outside the city walls.
+Our host, Catherine, picked us up from the train station and shuttled us to her family-owned estate and organic winery, the Chateau Franc-Pourret.

 Along the way, she drove us through the walled center, kindly offering a first glimpse at a town boasting 13 centuries of agricultural and religious history.
 “One place you have to visit”, she said as we drove up a steep hill, “Is the bakery that makes the original recipe for macarons.”